Tatum, Celtics hold off Curry and Warriors for 111-107 win - WTMJ

 ON THE BOARDS

-The Warriors have put a priority on rebounding and coach Steve Kerr has insisted it comes down to focus.
+The Warriors have put a priority on rebounding and Kerr has insisted it comes down to focus.

 Golden State was outdone on the boards 51-36.